markporoshin/dbt-greenplum/README.md

  - create table schema
  - insert data

-To implement partitions into you dbt-model you need to specify following config parameters:
+To implement partitions into you dbt-model you need to specify on of the following config parameters:
  - `fields_string` - definition of columns name, type and constraints
  - one of following way to configure partitions
    - `raw_partition` by default